Athletics

 In 2014, she was recognized by the City of Regina at the May 24th Council meeting. https://reginask.iqm2.com/Citizens/Detail_Meeting.aspx?ID=3607&Print=Yes.
 Carol had received 5 gold medals at the World Masters Track & Field Indoor Championships in Budapest, Hungary. https://www.cbc.ca/afternoonedition/episode/2014/04/07/carol-lafayette-boyd-wins-big-at-world-masters/

-Since 2008 Carol has ranked first in the world in her age group in many of the events she has participated. https://www.mastersrankings.com/athlete-profile/?x8=CAN403156349CAROLLAFAYETTEBOYD
+Since 2008 Carol has ranked first in the world in her age group in many of the events she has participated in. https://www.mastersrankings.com/athlete-profile/?x8=CAN403156349CAROLLAFAYETTEBOYD

 Carol is in the Regina Sports Hall of Fame (2014) and Canadian Masters Sport Hall of Fame (2012)